Mobiasson/.NET/README.md

 - `global.json`: Specifies the .NET SDK version for all projects.
 - `CppProjects.sln`: Solution file grouping all projects in the repository.
 - `CMakeLists.txt`: Configuration file for CMake builds (if applicable).
+- `helper.txt`: Contains commands to start a new project in current folder.

 ### Subdirectories